-Course of the Training for Auditors Hotel Tour Operator Hotel + Tour Operator Module A (offline) Understanding of sustainable tourism 1 2 hours 2 hours 2 hours Overview of the GSTC (mission & programs) 1 hour 1 hour 1 hour Module B (offline) Industry criteria and indicators for Hotels 2 6 hours 1 hour 3 hours Module C (offline) Industry criteria and indicators for Tour Operators 3 - 5 hours 3 hours Module D (offline) Destinations criteria and indicators 4 - - - Module E (offline) Field exercise and 8 hours or 8 hours or 16 hours or Evaluation ^0 (offline) Performance test 5 1 day 1 day 2 days Total training time required 9 hours lecture and 1- day field practice & test 9 hours lecture and 1- day field practice & test 9 hours lecture and 2 days field practice & 'test
+Co ourse of the Training for Auditors Hotel Tour Operator Hotel + Tour Operator Module A Understanding of sustainable tourism 2 hours 2 hours 2 hours (offline) Overview of the GSTC (mission & programs) 1 hour 1 hour 1 hour Module B Industry Criteria and Indicators for Hotel 6 hours 1 hour 3 hours (offline) Module C Industry Criteria and Indicators for Tour - 5 hours 3 hours (offline) Operator Module D Destinations Criteria and Indicators - - - (offline) Module E (offline) Field exercise and Performance test 8 hours or 8 hours or 16 hours or Evaluation 1 day 1 day 2 days (offline)

+Total training time required 9 hours lecture and 1-day field practice & test 9 hours lecture and 1- day field practice & test 9 hours lecture and 2 days field practice & 'test ------------------------------ --- --- --- are based on the condition of no group discussion(s) and guest speech(es) time

-1 The length of the lecture may be subject to change according to the understanding/experience level of the trainee.
+The length of the lecture may be subject to change according to the understanding/experience level of the trainee.
 Questions on GSTC Auditor Training should be directed directly to the GSTC.